 (Approved and Authorised to Conduct Litigation)

 Sought after to advise on multi-jurisdictional investigations into allegations of fraud and corruption.
-His Business Crime and Fraud practices are complemented by his POCA expertise.
+His Business Crime and Fraud practices are complemented by his POCA expertise."The most knowledgeable POCA counsel at the Bar.’
 "He earns the respect and trust of juries", "Accessible and down to earth", "As a leader he stands out as an exemplar of the highest calibre of barrister...
 A lawyer with a superb mind that he puts to great effect.”..."Very practical and good with clients".
-(Legal 500 2013/14/15/16).
+(Legal 500 2013-2019).

 For at least 25 years, much of Andrew's practice has involved both civil and criminal matters relating to the proceeds of crime.
 During this period, he has advised and represented both government authorities seeking restraint and forfeiture of criminal proceeds, as well as private litigants opposing such measures within the United Kingdom and other nations who are members of the Commonwealth of Nations.
 He has appeared in 10 leading cases in the Court of Appeal and Supreme Court involving the proceeds of crime.

 Andrew has also advised and represented the Government of the United Kingdom with respect to the execution of external requests for mutual legal assistance concerning the restraint and forfeiture of the proceeds of crime, including a request for assistance from the United States of America in forfeiture matters concerning an Antiguan financial institution (Stanford International Bank) and multi-jurisdictional issues of mutual legal assistance, insolvency and forfeiture law.
 He has represented the Governments of the United States of America, South Africa and India in the Court of Appeal in England and Wales, and the House of Lords/Supreme Court, in relation to matters touching and concerning proceeds of crime.